20 years QU-AX

 Roland jumps to test the first mass production Muni

-A multi-spline axle similar to those used in BMX was the core of the first QU-AX Muni hub.
-The legendary yellow QU-AX Muni hub was later the first to do a front flip on a unicycle.
-The first Muni had 48 spokes and a voluminous 19″ trials tire.
-Both remained typical and common in trials for many years.
-The 19″ CreepyCrawler was first installed on the QU-AX Muni, it was many times lighter than the “Luna” tire that was common until then.
+The core of the first QU-AX Muni hub was a multi-spline axle similar to those used in BMX.
+The legendary yellow QU-AX Muni hub later became the first to perform a front flip on a unicycle.
+The original Muni featured 48 spokes and a voluminous 19″ trials tyre.
+Both of these features remained commonplace in trials for many years.
+The 19″ Creepy Crawler was first installed on the QU-AX Muni and was much lighter than the ‘Luna’ tyre that had been common until then.

 The first QU-AX website with the new munis